themitosan/R3ditor/README.md

 - Download the main content from this repository and extract all files in the same folder as you extracted Node-Webkit (the "package.json" file must be in the same folder as the "nw.exe" executable).
 - Open "nw.exe".

+## How to update
+- Just click on "Check for updates" and follow the instructions!

 ## Supported File Formats

 ### Bu00.sav (Saves) [WIP]